best intermediate climbing shoes

 These La Sportiva climbing shoes are the cousin to the La Sportiva Otaki and are the best high-profile climbing shoes in their game.
 These shoes consider all the different conditions the climber goes through and provide some of the best results in each.
 Whether the climber faces different sizes of cracks, types of rocks, or smaller protrusions on the surface, these shoes are sure to give him peace of mind when facing all these conditions.

-The rubber sole in these shoes gives accurate grip power for every type of rock.
-The rubber is 4mm thick and is of the Vibram XS Edge type, which combines durability and grip power to give the climber a solid grip even in complex, slippery conditions.
+The rubber sole in this climbing shoe gives accurate grip power for every type of rock.
+The rubber is 4mm thick and is of the Vibram XS Edge Rubber otype, which combines durability and grip power to give the climber a solid grip even in complex, slippery conditions, earning a good rank among the best intermediate climbing shoes.

 The breathable microfiber top leather provides the feet with proper airflow.
 So the climber can do more extended missions without the nuisance of their feet becoming sweaty.
 The lacing option instead of the Velcro gives the shoes a little more room for fitting in cracks and gives an overall better comfort.

 Now that we’ve covered the fit, let’s talk performance.
 For edging and clinging to a foothold on steep climbs, this shoe is reliable.
 On some of the overhung schist in this area, the modest toe downturn works incredibly well, and it also performs well in the gym.
-These work excellent for climbing, but I’m not sure whether I’d want to use them for a multipitch traditional climb because they can get a little uncomfortable.
+These are an excellent choice amongst their competitors in the best intermediate climbing shoes game, but I’m not sure whether I’d want to use them for a multipitch traditional climb because they can get a little uncomfortable.

 8oj5zk670h7a1